Why $50K–$90K Operators Should Build Systems Before Hiring a Team: Getting the Order Wrong Costs $30K+

 “Perfect brand voice match” (show example)

-Compression Tactic 3: Document Common Problems and Solutions
+Compression Tactic 3: Document 15–20 Common Delivery Problems and Their Operational Solutions

-Week 3 is problem anticipation.
-You’ve done this work dozens of times.
-You know where things typically go wrong.
-Document every recurring problem and its solution.
+Week 3 is problem anticipation—you’ve done this work dozens of times, you know where things typically go wrong, and now you document every recurring problem and its solution.

-This becomes your troubleshooting guide.
-When a new hire encounters a problem, they reference the guide first, not interrupt you immediately.
+This becomes your troubleshooting guide so when a new hire encounters a problem, they reference the guide first instead of interrupting you immediately.

 Problem 1: Client brief is vague